-Successfully implementing Hyper Anna within your organisation is about more than merely deploying software.
+Successfully implementing Auto Insights within your organisation is about more than merely deploying software.
 It also encompasses executive sponsorship, data curation and above all, the end user engagement necessary to democratise data within your organisation.

-We have identified 5 key roles that need to be fulfilled in order to maximise the potential for a successful implementation of Hyper Anna.
+We have identified 5 key roles that need to be fulfilled in order to maximise the potential for a successful implementation of Auto Insights.
 An overview of responsibilities for each role, together with an outline of why this role is important, is set out below:

-The Budget Holder is responsible for ultimately making the decision whether to invest in purchasing Hyper Anna for use within his or her organisation.
+The Budget Holder is responsible for ultimately making the decision whether to invest in purchasing Auto Insights for use within his or her organisation.
 They also have responsibility for providing overall vision, acting as the end point for escalation and signing off on initial and expansion use cases.

 It is important for the budget holder to be kept aware of key milestones during the implementation process so that they can see the value added to the organisation and influence progress from an Executive level if necessary.

 The Business Sponsor acts as the representative voice for organisation’s business users.
 They are responsible for providing input and feedback from a business user perspective.

 The Business Sponsor’s involvement during implementation is important as they provide context around the typical questions asked by business users, defines the problem statement for the initial use case, and determines the success criteria for the use case.